WHO WE ARE | BOARD | ADVISORS

 Greg Swanson, is a digital sales and management expert and opinion leader on media who has raised industry standards for digital marketing, online identity, and privacy.
 Clients and industry leaders nationwide have sought Greg’s deep expertise in online media and his penchant for bringing diverse and innovative ideas to the table.Greg has served as digital director of national media companies including Lee Enterprises and 10/13 Communications as well as founding and leading his own companies.
 He co-founded The Insiders’ Guides, which grew to become one of the largest domestic travel guidebook series in the U.S., and was a founding staff member of the Independent Weekly in Durham, N.C.Greg is a partner at ITZontarget,, Itzwild.com, OneBoat Guides, Destination Commerce Corp., the OBXGuides and Tahoe.com (with Swift Newspapers).
 He lives in Portland, Oregon.

 News and industry advisor

-Scott Cunningham is author of Defining Brand Safety Series by the Brand Safety Institute, Founder of the IAB Tech Lab, principal technology and program Founder of the Trustworthy Accountability Group, former President of Media News Group Interactive and was a pioneer in the development of USATODAY.com and many other digital publishing and ad technology platforms and products.
+Scott Cunningham is author of Defining Brand Safety Series by the Brand Safety Institute, Founder of the IAB Tech Lab, principal technology and program Founder of the Trustworthy Accountability Group, former President of Media News Group Interactive, Cunningham was a pioneer in the development of USATODAY.com and many other digital publishing and ad technology platforms and products.
 His work involves steering the global digital advertising and news publishing industry towards economic sustainability, best user-experience practices, “hygiene” and standards.
-He’s based in Boulder, Colo.
+He’s based near Boulder, Colo.